taejs/book-exploring-async-basics/src/9_1_file_module.md

 > `Send`.
 However if we tried to send types that are `!Send` to our thread by
 > referencing them in our closure we would get an error.

-The last part is that we dereference our runtime and call `rt.register_work(work, ThreadPoolEventKind::FileRead, cb)` to register the task with our `threadpool`.
+The last part is that we dereference our runtime and call `rt.register_work(work, ThreadPoolTaskKind::FileRead, cb)` to register the task with our `threadpool`.

 ## Bonus material